 GH: What's your favorite play from this year?

 JC: Probably the deep post against Baltimore.
 From the slot.
-First play of the second half.
+[Last play of the first half].
 First game.

 GH: Why?